FC Code of Practice

 8.2 Initial Inquiry

-8.2.4 The IWF will notify the Member concerned if a full inquiry is initiated about them.
+8.2.4 The IWF will notify the Referred Member concerned if a full inquiry is initiated about them.

 8.3 Full Inquiry

-8.3.4 A representative(s) of the Member company and employees of the IWF will be invited to co-operate fully with the inquiry and provide written evidence and/or attend meetings in person.
+8.3.4 A representative(s) of the Referred Member and employees of the IWF will be invited to co-operate fully with the inquiry and provide written evidence and/or attend meetings in person.

-8.3.5 If during the course of the inquiry, a dispute arises over the assessment of whether content is potentially illegal (footnote #10), external professional advice, including reference to law enforcement agencies, may be sought.
+8.3.5 If during the course of the inquiry, a dispute arises over the assessment of whether content is potentially illegal (as defined in the Code), external professional advice, including reference to law enforcement agencies, may be sought.

 8.3.7 The Chief Executive may:

-closed without the Member having to act on the notice;
+closed without the Referred Member having to act on the notice;

-b) Agree with the Member that the matter is closed and that the Member will act on the original notice;
+b) Agree with the Referred Member that the matter is closed and that the Referred Member will act on the original notice;

-c) Agree with the Member to refer the matter to the relevant law enforcement agency;
+c) Agree with the Referred Member to refer the matter to the relevant law enforcement agency;

 8.4 Referral to IWF Breach Sub Committee